gxxxid/assignment7_connon/README.md

      class bomb(Gameobject)
         makes the bomb, if cannon got hit by the bomb, get points off

+     class Plane(Gameobject
-__Group Members:__
+        makes a plane that will move along the diagonal __Group Members:__
 Natalia Jauregui
 Haosi Lin